 My book manuscript, Paths to Work: Credentialing Inequality in the United States, examines how expanding formal education in the modern United States, often hailed as the primary road to opportunity, became a new terrain on which inequalities were remade and legitimated.
 Using quantitative data analysis and traditional archives, Paths to Work traces the transformation from workplace-based training in the nineteenth century to school-based training in the twentieth century in the city of Boston, illuminating the role of education in shaping the particular form of the American welfare state and capitalist economy.
 While grassroots demand fueled educational expansion that allowed women and second-generation immigrants to enter growing sectors of work, elites used educational credentials to control entry to the highest managerial and professional positions.
 This new historical narrative reorients the focus of contemporary inequality scholarship from the “turning point” of the 1970s to the profound shift a century earlier.

-I have taught classes in U.S. urban history, social and political movements, the history of education, and cultural history from the colonial era to the present.
+I teach courses on U.S. urban history, the history of education, immigration, gender and sexuality, and social movements and inequality.
 I received by A.B. from Harvard College in 2008 with a concentration in Social Studies.
 Before beginning graduate school, I was a high school history teacher in Bethlehem, Pennsylvania.
 In 2011 I received an MPhil in Political Thought from the University of Cambridge, where I wrote a thesis on workers’ education movements in the UK and US.